YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * One of the functions performed by REORG is to logically order the globals on which it operates within the file.
 Unless the EXCLUDE and SELECT qualifiers are properly used in tandem, repeating the command with different selections in the same file wastes work and leaves only the last selection well organized.

-* If you enter the REORG -SELECT=global-name-list command and the specified globals do not exist, REORG issues a message to the screen and continues to process any specified globals that exist.
+* If you enter the REORG SELECT=global-name-list command and the specified globals do not exist, REORG issues a message to the screen and continues to process any specified globals that exist.
 If REORG is unable to process any globals, it terminates with an error.

 * Arguments for this qualifier may be an individual global name, a range of global names, or a list of names and prefixes followed by the wildcard symbol.
 The caret symbol (^) in the specification of the global is optional.